rawunder/STASP_HonoursProject/README.md

-# Sports Timetabling with ASP and Simulated Annealing
+# Sports Timetabling with ASP

-This project provides a comprehensive framework for solving the International Timetabling Competition (ITC) 2021 problem using two primary methods: Answer Set Programming (ASP) and Simulated Annealing (SA).
+This project provides a framework for solving the International Timetabling Competition (ITC) 2021 problem using Answer Set Programming (ASP)

 It includes:
 - ASP encodings for the ITC2021 problem.
-- A winning Simulated Annealing solver adapted for the ITC2021 problem.
-- A suite of Python scripts for parsing, analyzing, validating, and processing results from both solvers.
+- Python scripts for parsing, analyzing, validating, and processing results.

 ## Project Structure

 - **`/Code`**: Contains the core ASP encoding, fact parser and instances
-- **`/simulated_annealing`**: Contains the C++ source code for the SA solver.
 - **`/Results`**: Contains the JSON output from the ASP and SA solver experiments.
 - **`/Validation`**: Contains the RobinX validator for verifying solution correctness.
 - **`/` (root)**: Contains a  Python scripts for processing.